rootslab/train/Readme.md

 Train#cget( [ Number index ] ) : Object

 /*
+ * Return the index of an element in the queue,
+ * optionally starting the search from an offset index.
+ * If element was not found, it returns -1.
+ */
+Train#indexOf( Object el [, Number offset ] ) : Object

+/*
  * Evict the first (head) element from the queue.
  */
 Train#shift() : Object